-Due to the grapes natural sweetness, Gewurztraminer wines matches with some sweet desserts.
-Flavourful desserts with tropical fruit and/or spices like cinnamon and cardamom.
+Due to the grape's natural sweetness, Gewurztraminer wines matches with some sweet desserts.
+Flavorful desserts with tropical fruit and/or spices like cinnamon and cardamom.

 Good desserts with Gewurztraminer are:

 Tips!
-Always choose a wine which is at least as sweet as your food.
+Always choose a wine that is at least as sweet as your food.
 If your dessert is very sweet, choose a sweet Gewurztraminer.